jdlib/JDBX/UserGuide.md

     PrepStmt stmt = new PrepStmt(con);
     String name = pstmt.init(sql).params("fr").createQuery().row().value().getString();

+**The Query object**:

-`StaticStmt.createQuery(String)` and `PrepStmt.createQuery()` return a `Query` object which provides builder like methods to extract values from the underlying result set:
+`StaticStmt.createQuery(String)` and `PrepStmt.createQuery()` return a `Query` object which provides a builder API to define the query and extract values from the result set:

      Query q = stmt.createQuery(sql);
      Query q = pstmt.createQuery();